SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 Step1: Footprint calling
 -----------------------------------------------

 First, we will use `HINT <http://www.regulatory-genomics.org/hint/>`_ to find genomic regions (footprints) with cell active TF binding sites.
-For this, HINT requires (1) a sorted bam file containing the aligned reads from DNase-,ATAC- or histone ChIP-seq (2) and a bed file including peaks detected in the bam file provided  (1).
-This peak bed file is used by HINT to reduce the search space and can be geneated by any  peak caller.
-Moreover, you need to specific the genome version and output directories.
+For this, HINT requires (1) a sorted bam file containing the aligned reads from the sequencing library (DNase-,ATAC- or histone ChIP-seq) (2) and a bed file including peaks detected in the same sequencing library provided in (1).
+These peak regions are used by HINT to reduce the search space and can be geneated by any  peak caller.

-Here, we will analyse ATAC-seq data from LSK cells (equivalent to MPP cells), B cells and T CD4 cells.
-We have perfromed low level steps including read alignment, index files and peaks.
-They are found in this folder ``/EpigenomicsTutorial-ISMB2017/session2/step1/input``
+Here, we will analyse ATAC-seq data from LSK cells (equivalent to MPP cells), B cells and T CD4 cells obtained from `Lara-Astiaso et al 2014 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60103>`_.
+We have perfromed low level analysis steps including read alignment and peaks calling in chromossome 1, which can be found in this folder ``/EpigenomicsTutorial-ISMB2017/session2/step1/input``.
+Check here for an script describing how these were generated ``XXX - to do''.

-**1.** Assure that you are in the directory ``EpigenomicsTutorial-ISMB2017/output/session2``, otherwise *cd* to that directory.

-**2.** Generate an output folder for the resulting files and **enter the folder**:
+**1.** First, go to the EpigenomicsTutorial-ISMB2017 directory and generate an output folder for the result files:
 ::
-    mkdir step1
-    cd step1
+    cd EpigenomicsTutorial-ISMB2017
+    mkdir session2/step2/output

-**3.** Execute the following commands to call footprints using ATAC-seq data:
+**2.** Execute the following commands to call footprints using ATAC-seq data:
 ::
-    rgt-hint --atac-footprints --organism=mm10 --output-location=./ --output-prefix=B_ATAC_chr1_footprints ../../../session2/step1/input/B_ATAC_chr1.bam ../../../session2/step1/input/B_ATACPeaks_chr1.bed
+    rgt-hint --atac-footprints --organism=mm10 --output-location=session2/step2/output/ --output-prefix=B_ATAC_chr1_footprints session2/step1/input/B_ATAC_chr1.bam session2/step1/input/B_ATACPeaks_chr1.bed
-    rgt-hint --atac-footprints --organism=mm10 --output-location=./ --output-prefix=CD4_ATAC_chr1_footprints ../../../session2/step1/input/CD4_ATAC_chr1.bam ../../../session2/step1/input/CD4_ATACPeaks_chr1.bed
-    rgt-hint --atac-footprints --organism=mm10 --output-location=./ --output-prefix=LSK_ATAC_chr1_footprints ../../../session2/step1/input/LSK_ATAC_chr1.bam ../../../session2/step1/input/LSK_ATACPeaks_chr1.bed

-To call footprints with histone data execute the commands:
+This will generate an output file XXX containing the genomic locations of the footprints.
+We also include some relevant statistics as the number of ATAC-seq reads (Tag Count) in the XXX collumn, as this is an indication of the TF activity.

+HINT is able to detected footprint in other chromatin experiments as DNAse-seq or ChIP-seq from histone modifications.
+For this, you need to specific the first flag, which indicates the models to be used (--histone-footprints, --atac-footprints or --dnase-footprints).

+**3.** You can use the following commands to find footprints in H3K27ac ChIP-seq in the same cells are above.
 ::
     rgt-hint --histone-footprints --organism=mm10 --output-location=./ --output-prefix=B_H3K27Ac_chr1_footprints ../../../session2/step1/input/B_H3K27Ac_chr1.bam ../../../session2/step1/input/B_H3K27AcPeaks_chr1.bed
     rgt-hint --histone-footprints --organism=mm10 --output-location=./ --output-prefix=CD4_H3K27Ac_chr1_footprints ../../../session2/step1/input/CD4_H3K27Ac_chr1.bam ../../../session2/step1/input/CD4_H3K27AcPeaks_chr1.bed
     rgt-hint --histone-footprints --organism=mm10 --output-location=./ --output-prefix=LSK_H3K27Ac_chr1_footprints ../../../session2/step1/input/LSK_H3K27Ac_chr1.bam ../../../session2/step1/input/LSK_H3K27AcPeaks_chr1.bed

-The above commands will output a BED file containing the footprints, inside the current folder.
-Each footprint, i.e. each line of the BED file, will also contain information regarding the tag-count score of each footprint.
-This score can be used as a footprint quality assessment (the higher the value, the better).
-In addition, a file including the details of reads and footprints will also be written in the same folder of BED file.
+If you are curious to see how these footprint looks like, open all bam, peak and footprint files for ATAC-seq and H3K27ac in your IGV (remember to set the genome version to mm10 beforehand) and search for the gene XXX.
+We observe that ATAC-seq footprints are small and mostly inside H3K27ac footprints.
+This reflex the higher resolution of ATAC-seq comparing to histone data in finding open chromatin regions.
+Moreover, H3K27ac footprints are within peaks of H3K27ac.

+**4.** Indeed, the major question when doing footprint analysis is to find motifs overllaping with footprints.
+RGT suite also offers a tool for finding motif matches.
+For example, we analyse here motifs from factors PU.1, ELK4 and XXX, which were found in Lara-Astiaso et al. 2014 to be associated to MPP, T CD4 and B cells.

-**4.** Execute the following commands to do motif matching:
+Execute the following commands to do motif matching:
 ::
     rgt-motifanalysis --matching --organism=mm10 --output-location=./ --use-only-motifs=../../../session2/step1/input/motifs.txt ../../../session2/step1/result/B_ATAC_footprints.bed
     rgt-motifanalysis --matching --organism=mm10 --output-location=./ --use-only-motifs=../../../session2/step1/input/motifs.txt ../../../session2/step1/result/CD4_ATAC_footprints.bed
     rgt-motifanalysis --matching --organism=mm10 --output-location=./ --use-only-motifs=../../../session2/step1/input/motifs.txt ../../../session2/step1/result/Lsk_ATAC_footprints.bed

-The above commands will generate three BED files containing the matched motif instances for each input region, i.e., footprint.
+The above commands will generate three BED files containing the matched motif instances overllaping with distinct footprint regions.
+Note that rgt-motifanalysis can be used for searching motifs genome-wide or using all motifs for typical databases (see XXX).

-**5.** To visualize the binding dynamic of interesting factors from two conditions, please execute the following commmands:
+**5.** Finally, we use HINT to generate average ATAC-seq profiles around binding sites of particular motifs.
+Thee allow us to inspect the cut profiles and the underlying sequence conservation.
+Moreover, by comparing the cut profiles from two ATAC-seq libraries (LKS vs B cells), it is possible to inspect the chromatin and TF activity status.
+For this, execute the following commmands:
 ::
     mkdir B_CD4
     cat ./B_ATAC_footprints_mpbs.bed ./CD4_ATAC_footprints_mpbs.bed | sort -k1,1 -k2,2n | uniq > ./B_CD4/mpbs.bed